AissaNouacer/fun/README.md

 # fun
-Projects ideas and implimentation for python beginners.
+Projects ideas and implementation  for python beginners.